 Many people take out term life insurance policies to cover them while they’re working, raising children, and paying off a mortgage.
 Those policies will often lapse by the time you’re in your 50s or 60s, and you may struggle to qualify for a new term life insurance policy, or face very high premiums for it.

 At this point, some people take out over 50s life insurance.
 It’s a type of whole of life insurance, which means it will last for the rest of your life and provide a nearly guaranteed, fixed pay-out to your loved ones.
-Provided you’re under the minimum age, typically set at 80 or 85, acceptance is guaranteed.
+Provided you’re under the maximum age, typically set at 80 or 85, acceptance is guaranteed.

 Despite these advantages, over 50s life insurance policies are subject to a lot of debate.
-Detractors note that the pay-outs are small.
+Detractors note that the payouts are small.
 If you live for a long time, you may end up paying more in premiums than your family receives.

 In This Guide:

 Over 50s life insurance policies have several selling points:

 - Guaranteed, fixed pay-outs: Term life insurance policies only pay out if you die within the policy term, usually within 30 years of taking it out.
 But with over 50s life insurance policies, the pay-out is guaranteed, provided you’ve diligently paid the premiums each month.
 That means you can be sure your loved ones will receive money when you die.
 The amount is also fixed, so you’ll know how much you’re leaving behind.

 - Guaranteed acceptance: If you fall within the policy’s age range, typically 50 to 80, you’re guaranteed to be sold a policy.
 You also won’t have to answer questions about your health history or undergo medical checks to qualify, as you might with other forms of life insurance.

 - Affordable premiums: Because the pay-outs on over 50s life insurance policies are small, the premiums are very affordable.
 You may be able to fund cover for just a few pounds each month.